serverdensity/sd-agent-core-plugins/activemq/README.md

 ## Setup
 ### Installation

-The Agent's ActiveMQ check is packaged with the Agent, so simply [install the Agent](https://app.datadoghq.com/account/settings#agent) on your ActiveMQ nodes.

 Install the `sd-agent-activemq` package manually or with your favorite configuration manager

 ### Configuration

 1. **Make sure that [JMX Remote is enabled](http://activemq.apache.org/jmx.html) on your ActiveMQ server.**
 2. Configure the agent to connect to ActiveMQ.
 Edit `${confd_help('`conf.d/activemq.yaml`')}`.
-See the [sample activemq.yaml](https://github.com/DataDog/integrations-core/blob/master/activemq/conf.yaml.example) for all available configuration options.
+See the [sample activemq.yaml](https://github.com/serverdensity/sd-agent-core-plugins/blob/master/activemq/conf.yaml.example) for all available configuration options.

 ```
 instances: